Eiger: 1937

 An attempt was made in 1937 by Mathias Rebitsch and Ludwig Vörg.
-Although the attempt was unsuccessful, they were nonetheless the first climbers who returned alive from a serious attempt on the face.
+Although the effort was unsuccessful, they were nonetheless the first climbers who returned alive from a serious attempt on the face.
 They started the climb on 11 August and reached a high point of a few rope lengths above Death Bivouac.
-A storm then broke and after three days on the wall they had to retreat.
+A storm broke, and after three days on the wall, they had to retreat.
 This was the first successful withdrawal from a significant height on the wall.

 First ascent of the north face

-The north face was first climbed on July 24, 1938 by Anderl Heckmair, Ludwig Vörg, Heinrich Harrer and Fritz Kasparek in a German–Austrian party.
-The party had originally consisted of two independent teams: Harrer (who did not have a pair of crampons on the climb) and Kasparek were joined on the face by Heckmair and Vörg, who had started their ascent a day later and had been helped by the fixed rope that the lead team had left across the Hinterstoisser Traverse.
+The north face was first climbed on July 24, 1938, by Anderl Heckmair, Ludwig Vörg, Heinrich Harrer and Fritz Kasparek in a German–Austrian party.
+The party had initially consisted of two independent teams: Harrer (who did not have a pair of crampons on the climb) and Kasparek were joined on the face by Heckmair and Vörg, who had started their ascent a day later and had been helped by the fixed rope that the lead team had left across the Hinterstoisser Traverse.
 The two groups, led by the experienced Heckmair, decided to join their forces and roped together as a single group of four.
 Heckmair later wrote: "We, the sons of the older Reich, united with our companions from the Eastern Border to march together to victory."

-The expedition was constantly threatened by snow avalanches and climbed as quickly as possible between the falls.
-On the third day a storm broke and the cold was intense.
-The four men were caught in an avalanche as they climbed "the Spider," the snow-filled cracks radiating from an ice-field on the upper face, but all possessed sufficient strength to resist being swept off the face.
+Snow avalanches constantly threatened the expedition.
+They climbed as quickly as possible between the falls.
+On the third day, a storm broke, and the cold was intense.
+The four men were caught in an avalanche as they climbed "the Spider", the snow-filled cracks radiating from an ice-field on the upper face, but all possessed sufficient strength to resist being swept off the face.
 The members successfully reached the summit at four o'clock in the afternoon.
-They were so exhausted that they only just had the strength to descend by the normal route through a raging blizzard.
+They were so exhausted that they only had the strength to descend by the regular route through a raging blizzard.